Run attended and unattended desktop flows

 You can schedule multiple desktop flows to run on one or more devices.
 If more than one desktop flow is triggered to run on the same device, Power Automate follows these rules:

-The first desktop flow runs on the target device.
+The first desktop flow runs on the target device based on priority and time requested.

-Queues other desktop flows and then displays them as Waiting in the desktop flows and gateway details page.
+Queues other desktop flows and then displays them as Queued.

-Picks the next Waiting desktop flow when each run completes.
+Picks the next desktop flow when each run completes based on priority and time requested, shown as Next to run.

 These orchestration rules apply to desktop flows runs that are scheduled by any user on the same device.